Program Number: 10-316-1

-Successful completion of course 316-171 Restaurant Management and 316-180 Gourmet Cooking is the exit assessment graduation requirement for the program.
+Successful completion of courses 316-175 - Specialty Foods and Ethnic Cookery and 316-180 - Gourmet Cooking are the exit assessment graduation requirements for the program.

 ** The credits for 103-159 Computer Literacy-Microsoft Office and 890-101 College 101 are Institutional Requirements for graduation.
 Consequently, they are not part of the program credit requirements.